invisible911/rake_cn/README.md

 享英伦礼遇

 ## to use
-  you need a tokenizing service through py4j in java, which can be one of the most popular tokenizer in Chinese word.eg.[中科院分词器](http://ictclas.nlpir.org/),[IK分词器](https://github.com/wks/ik-analyzer)
+  You would need a tokenizing service through py4j in java, which can be one of the most popular tokenizer in Chinese word.eg.[中科院分词器](http://ictclas.nlpir.org/),[IK分词器](https://github.com/wks/ik-analyzer)

   or

-  you could have a python-implemented one with the specified interface defined in segment_service.py.
+  You could have a python-implemented one with the specified interface defined in segment_service.py.

   **Viewing demo in Ipython notebook**

 ## moderfications
   1. spliting sentence into phrase using non-real words (nature in ['m','d','ad','p','b','r','w','f','AMBIGUOUS'] ) ,in addition to words in stopwords list.
-  2. using hand-crafted rules to filter inappropriate words and to form keywords with desired nature combinations (could be improved)
+  2. using hand-crafted rules to filter inappropriate words and to form keywords with desired nature combinations (could be improved to better serve domain requirements)